ShrivardhanGoenka/SoftwareEngineeringProject2024/lab1/README.md

 ### Use Case Model

-The use case diagram can be found here
+The use case diagram can be found [here](./Use%20Case%20Diagram.pdf).
+There is a PNG version also avaialable [here](./Use%20Case%20Diagram%20PNG.png)

-The use case description can be found here
+The use case description can be found [here](./Use%20Case%20Descriptions.pdf)